indico/indico-user-docs/docs/index.md

 it aspires to be easy to understand and to follow.
 The contents are presented in a way that we hope will allow you to solve increasingly complex tasks.

-Some of the contents are accompanied by video tutorials which you can follow and will normally explain the same thing in an even more visual way.
+Some content is accompanied by video tutorials which you can follow and will normally explain the same thing in an even more visual way.

 ## Useful links